Monday, February 9, 2026

 Kayakers fish and paddle the lower 30 miles of the Shenandoah in West Virginia.
 (Photo courtesy Jefferson County CVB)

 In 1997, I traveled to Salisbury, Missouri, to see if I could locate any of his descendants and find out if they ever discovered what happened to his uncle.
-I was unable to locate any at the time, but with the help of some very nice and very patient ladies at the Chariton County Historical Society, I was able to locate the cemetery where this peripheral ancestor was buried, along with his wife and most of his children and grandchildren.
+I was unable to locate any at the time, but with the help of some very nice and very patient ladies at the Chariton County Historical Society, I found the cemetery where this peripheral ancestor was buried, along with his wife and most of his children and grandchildren.

 Advertisement